Geometric, regular patterns on lotto, lottery play slips, cards, grids.

 I can't detect any meaningful pattern or shape.

-2) The 6/69 lotto game: 2 numbers in column 3; 2nd draw: 2 numbers in column 4, 2 numbers in column 5; 3rd draw: only one number in the same column, or on the same line; 4th draw: 2 numbers in column 3; 5th draw: 2 numbers in column 8.
-I can't detect any meaningful pattern or shape.
+2) The 6-69 lotto game: 2 numbers in column 3; 2nd draw: 2 numbers in column 4, 2 numbers in column 5; 3rd draw: only one lotto number in the same column, or on the same line; 4th draw: 2 numbers in column 3; 5th draw: 2 numbers in column 8.
+I can't detect any meaningful pattern or shape on the lotto play slip.

-In hindsight again: Those combinations were not winners!
-The patterns were too regular, or organized on my card grids.
-There is something about the patterns, really.
+In hindsight again: Those lotto combinations were not winners!
+The patterns were too regular, or too organized on my card grids.
+There is something about the lotto patterns on playing cards, really.
 Several numbers on the same line or in the same column red flag too much order.
-Order is human made, in an attempt to be in contempt to Almighty Randomness.
+Order is human-made, in an attempt to be in contempt to Almighty Randomness.

 I am thinking also of something else.
-What if I draw as patterns the faces of my googoos?
+What if I draw as lotto patterns the faces of my googoos?
 There must be high randomness in their faces.
-I can pattern the face of Boober Zan on the stretcher; gGeetzer gGooskey after a bottle of whisky; Wheely Spindoktor while praying; Joytsar chopping wood; Bullgill milking a goat.
-If their face patterns hit the jackpot, I'll share the money with them.
+I can pattern the face of Boober Zan on the stretcher; gGeetzer gGooskey after a bottle of whisky; Wheely Spindoktor while praying; Joytsar Kokostirk chopping wood; Bullgill milking a goat...and so on...
+If their face-patterns hit the lotto jackpot, I'll share the money with them.

 Dixi.